redpanda-data/connect/docs/processors/README.md

   value: ""
 ```

-Parses a message part as a JSON document, performs a mutation on the data, and
+Parses messages as a JSON document, performs a mutation on the data, and then
-then overwrites the previous contents with the new value.
+overwrites the previous contents with the new value.

 If the path is empty or "." the root of the data will be targeted.